2015 GREENGOV PRESIDENTIAL AWARDS

 c.
 Explain how the project has been replicated or has a high potential to be replicated within the Federal government and has been shared with colleagues in other organizations/agencies. (max 250 words)

 5. Recognizing that compliance with environmental regulatory requirements is a fundamental responsibility of Federal agencies and Federal employees at all levels, each application will be subject to a review of environmental compliance status.
-This process will include consideration of information in the Environmental Protection Agency's Online Tracking Information System (OTIS), which is available online at: http://www.epa-otis.gov/otis/, as well as other available compliance and enforcement information.
+This process will include consideration of information in the Environmental Protection Agency's Enforcement & Compliance History Online (ECHO) (formerly OTIS), which is available online at: http://echo.epa.gov/?redirect=otis, as well as other available compliance and enforcement information.

 a.
-If the application involves activities at a Federal facility or installation, the application should confirm that the compliance information for your facility on the OTIS system for the relevant facility or installation has been reviewed and concurs with the information presented.
-If you believe that the compliance information available on the OTIS System is not correct, please note this in your Nomination Form.
+If the application involves activities at a Federal facility or installation, the application should confirm that the compliance information for your facility on the ECHO system for the relevant facility or installation has been reviewed and concurs with the information presented.
+If you believe that the compliance information available on the ECHO System is not correct, please note this in your Nomination Form.